 An important contribution to the history of urban economics and environment, this book with its lucid style and rich illustrations will be an essential read for scholars and researchers of colonial history, modern Indian history, environmental history, urban environment, urban history, political economy, urban economic history, Indian history, and South Asian studies.

 Preface and Acknowledgements

-Moola Atchi Reddy is former Professor, Department of Economics, School of Social Science, University of Hyderabad, Telangana, India.
-Joining as the first faculty member in 1979, he retired as Professor in 2006 after serving for nearly 27 years.
-He is recipient of meritorious medals from the Departments of Economics, Andhra University.
-He was research assistant for the project on the Cambridge Economic History of India, Vol.2, ed.
+Moola Atchi Reddy is a former Professor of the Department of Economics, School of Social Science, University of Hyderabad, Telangana, India.
+Joining as the first faculty member in 1979, he retired as professor in 2006 after serving for nearly 27 years.
+He is recipient of meritorious medals from the Department of Economics, Andhra University.
+He was a research assistant for the project on the Cambridge Economic History of India, Vol.2, ed.
 Dharma Kumar (1982).
-With a Ph.D. in economic history from the Delhi School of Economics, he has worked at Ford Foundation, New Delhi, and Sri Venkateswara University (1976–78).
-He has published two books: Lands and Tenants in South India: A Study of Nellore District, 1850–1990 (1996); and Trade & Commerce of the East India Company in India (Madras) (2006).
-Several of his articles have been published in refereed journals and edited books in addition to over 100 partly and unpublished papers read in conferences, seminars and workshops.
+With a PhD in economic history from the Delhi School of Economics, he has worked at Ford Foundation, New Delhi, and Sri Venkateswara University (1976–8).
+He has published two books: Lands and Tenants in South India: A Study of Nellore District, 1850–1990 (1996); and Trade and Commerce of the East India Company in India (Madras) (2006).
+Several of his articles have been published in refereed journals and edited books in addition to over 100 partly and unpublished papers read in conferences, seminars, and workshops.
 His research interests are in studies of colonial Madras.